gatvr

 Quantity: 1 specimens available

 Vitavox version of the STC 4017C moving coil microphone.
-Our example(on a repro stand with 'BBC' flag) was used by the Corporation until the early 1950s.
+Our example with repro 'BBC' flag, was used by the Corporation until the early 1950s.
 Looks the part in a radio studio of the period.
+Larger image shows the rear aspect which would be the usual operating position view.

 See the same period